-- Establishment and documentation of systems for internal control
+- Establishment and documentation of internal control systems

-- Control measures in the work space, including accessing employee e-mails
+- Control measures in the workplace, including access to employee e-mail

-- Collection, storage and use of huge amounts of data (including so called "big data")
+- Collection, storage and use of large volumes of data ("big data")